sswietoniowski/learning-html-css-javascript/projects/html_and_css/tailwindcss/docs/ide_setup.md

 ### Basic Environment Setup

 To use Tailwind CSS in your environment you can use one of the provided [starter](./starters) projects.

+### VSCode Shortcuts

+You can find a list of [VSCode shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) here.
+Probably you know that already, but if not, provided that you want to be a productive developer you should definitely learn them.

+### Emmet Documentation

+To speed up development you might want to learn more about [Emmet](https://github.com/emmetio/emmet) [syntax](https://docs.emmet.io/cheat-sheet/) as it is built into VSCode.

 ### Obsolete Extensions